Skip to content

 Ensuring confidence and safety in the farm-to-fork chain, with a focus on maximising animal disease control and increasing biosecurity.

-There were two outbreaks of Avian Flu in April (Newton Abbot) and December (Stoke Cannon).
-Foot patrols, local letters and social media were all deployed to help contain any further spreading of the disease.
+There were two outbreaks of Avian Influenza during 2024-25, one in North Devon and one in Teignbridge.
+Foot patrols, local letters and social media were all used to help contain the spread of the disease.

-196 (98% of our target) Critical Control Point visits were completed across livestock markets, collection centres, abattoirs and hauliers.
-Our officers continue to have a high level of presence at markets, offering advice and guidance where appropriate and we continue to monitor biosecurity procedures at animal gatherings to reduce the likelihood of the spread of animal disease.
+We completed 124 (70.1% of our target) Critical Control Point visits across livestock markets, collection centres, abattoirs and hauliers.
+Our officers continue to have a high level of presence at markets, offering advice and guidance where appropriate and we continue to monitor biosecurity procedures at animal gatherings to reduce the likelihood of animal diseases spreading.

 Other work included:

-• Close working with police (Devon & Cornwall Police in Devon and Avon & Somerset Police in Somerset)
+• Partnership working with a number of other agencies such as APHA, RSPCA and the Police (Devon & Cornwall Police in Devon and Avon & Somerset Police in Somerset), and developing new working relationships.

 Mental health and wellbeing in farming